Old Testament: Leaders & Judges

 Approximately 39 references

-Judge who defeated the Midianites with just 300 men, demonstrating that victory comes from God, not human strength (Judges 6–8).
-Tested God with a fleece.
-Also called Jerubbaal ("let Baal contend") after destroying his father's Baal altar.
+Judge who defeated the Midianites with just 300 men, demonstrating that victory belongs to God rather than human strength.
+He tested God with a fleece before the battle, and earned the name Jerubbaal — "let Baal contend" — after destroying his father's altar to the false god.

 Key references: Judges 6:11, Judges 6:13, Judges 6:19, Judges 6:22, Judges 6:24, Judges 6:27, Judges 6:29, Judges 6:34, Judges 6:36, Judges 6:39 (and 27 more)